Temitope-Portfolio/Predictive-models/README.md

 ### **Conclusion**

-From the dataset, I highlighted
+From the dataset, I highlighted the fact that 60% of the customers visiting the shopping malls are females which is a major reason for the high sales of the shopping malls.